Triple-Chocolate Brownie Cookies Recipe

 - 2 teaspoons shortening

-- 1. In a microwave melt chocolate and butter; stir until smooth.
-Cool slightly.
-In a large bowl, beat eggs and sugar.
-Stir in chocolate mixture.
-Combine the flour, cocoa, baking powder and salt; gradually add to chocolate mixture and mix well.
+- 1. In a small saucepan over low heat, melt butter and unsweetened chocolate; cool.
+Transfer to a large mixing bowl; add sugar and eggs.
+Beat until smooth.
+Combine the flour, cocoa, baking powder and salt; gradually add to chocolate mixture.
 Stir in 1-1/2 cups chocolate chips.
-Cover and refrigerate 2 hours or until easy to handle.
+Cover and refrigerate for 2 hours or until easy to handle.

-- 2. Preheat oven to 350°.
-Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
-Bake 7-9 minutes or until edges are set and tops are slightly cracked.
-Cool 2 minutes before removing from pans to wire racks to cool completely.
+- 2. Drop by tablespoonfuls 2 in. apart onto greased baking sheets.
+Bake at 350° for 7-9 minutes or until edges are set and tops are slightly cracked.
+Cool for 2 minutes before removing from pans to wire racks to cool completely.

-- 3. In a microwave, melt remaining chips and shortening; stir until smooth.
+- 3. In a microwave-safe bowl, heat shortening and remaining chocolate chips on high for 1 minute or until chips are melted; stir until smooth.
 Drizzle over cookies.
-Let stand 30 minutes or until chocolate is set.
+Let stand for 30 minutes or until chocolate is set.
 Store in an airtight container.
 Yield: 6 dozen.

 Reviews for Triple-Chocolate Brownie Cookies